What Kind of D&D Character Would You Be?

 11. Looking at my overall results, it looks like I'm a completely ineffective character.
 What is your response?

 Well, I have two responses.
-One is that all aspects are decided completely independently of one another (except that class choices are limited by your alignment).
+One is that all aspects are decided completely independently of one another.
 Since everything is independently determined, it is almost certain that you will not come out as the most effective character possible.

 Also, we can assume that not every player character would be completely maximized in a fantasy world.
 We are seldom maximized in this world.
 We all know people who would be better suited in another line of work or people whose strengths are not put to good use.
 Perhaps an unintelligent person was forced to take up wizardry by his father, or a weak person became a mercenary fighter out of necessity.